Homemade Chicken Noodle Soup: A Chef’s Take

 Yes, but pull the noodles first.
 They will not hold up well to freezing and thawing.

-Equipment Needed for Deep End Chicken Noodle Soup
+Equipment You’ll Need for This Homemade Chicken Noodle Soup